In Our Discipling Relationships, Best-Sellers Are Great . . . But the Bible Is Best

 1. Sufficiency

 Is the Bible sufficient in teaching us how to change a flat tire?
 Can it help us file our taxes?
 Of course not.
 But the Bible is sufficient for teaching God’s children how to live in godliness as they cherish God.
-In other words, if Christians want to grow in maturity, they don’t have to look anywhere but the Word.
+In other words, if Christians want to grow in maturity, the primary place to look is the Word.
 Note the common factor in the psalmist’s boast in Psalm 119: he has more wisdom than his enemies because God’s law is with him (v.
 98); he has more prudence than his teachers because he meditates on God’s testimonies (v.
 99); he has more understanding than the aged because he keeps God’s precepts (v.
 100).

 The sufficiency of Scripture is good news for Christians.
 As we seek to be discipled and disciple others, we can have confidence that the Bible can get the job done.
 Of course, other helpful resources may be of some use.
 But we must never neglect the Bible in our discipling.
 To do so would downplay the notion that the Bible is indeed “profitable” for godliness (2 Tim.
 3:16).